Family Leave Works New York

 Who can I take leave to care for?

-You can take paid family leave to care for your child, parent, parent-in-law, spouse (including a same-sex spouse), domestic partner, grandchild, or grandparent when that person has a serious health need.
+You can take paid family leave to care for your child, parent, parent-in-law, spouse, domestic partner, grandchild, grandparent, or sibling when that person has a serious health need.

 What types of child-parent relationships are covered under the law?

 Under the law, your child includes your biological, adoptive, or foster child, as well as your legal ward, your stepchild, the child of your domestic partner, or a child to whom you stand in loco parentis (a phrase that means you have taken on the role and responsibilities of a parent, even if you do not have a biological or legal relationship with the child).

 Under the law, many types of couples, regardless of gender, can qualify as domestic partners.
 You do not have to be married or registered under a domestic partnership law or registry.
 Instead, you can qualify by showing that you depend upon each other—based on factors such as living together, sharing finances, owning property together, having a child in common, or other factors showing the close, personal nature of your relationship.
 In addition, if you are registered as domestic partners in any jurisdiction (including outside the state of New York), you and your partner qualify as domestic partners under the paid family leave law.